trumpf-code/Trumpf.Coparoo.Playwright/README.md

 ![Coparoo demo animation](Trumpf.Coparoo.Playwright.Demo/demo.gif)

+For a detailed walkthrough of this demo, including the complete source code and step-by-step explanations, see [Demo README](Trumpf.Coparoo.Playwright.Demo/README.md).

-The following sign-in/out test scenario illustrates how the framework facilitates writing user interface tests in "natural" way:
+For a simpler introductory example, the following sign-in/out test scenario illustrates how the framework facilitates writing user interface tests in a "natural" way to automate interactions on the GitHub web page:

     var app = new GitHubTab();                          // create the tab object app.Open();                                         // open the github page in a new browser tab